 1. Dr.Fone – Recover (iPhone Data Recovery)

-This app works on computer.
-And I’ve installed Dr.Fone on my Windows computer, and tested it for retrieving my deleted messages on my iPhone 7, and it worked well to get back some of my lost messages that Richard sent me.
-And it also get back some images I’ve attached to the conversation.
+This app works on the computer.
+And I’ve installed Dr.Fone on my Windows computer, and tested it for retrieving my deleted messages on my iPhone 7, and it worked well to get back some of my lost messages that Abbie sent me.
+And it also gets back some images I’ve attached to the conversation.

 The recovery feature – Restore from iTunes backup file is really good for people who have ever synced or backed up their device to iTunes.
 This feature allows me to preview and extract the pictures, call history, old messages, and other things hidden in the backup files on my computer.